-and as discussed, I will only be authorized to file this complex litigation on your behalf should you bring your account this firm current as you Notwithstanding payment of the indicated. full, invoices in Ι will require foregoing documentation and the supplemental documentation to adequately prosecute these claims.
+Also, and as discussed, I will only be authorized to file this complex litigation on your behalf should you bring your account with this firm current as you have indicated.
+Notwithstanding payment of the will full, require invoices in Ι the foregoing documentation and the supplemental documentation to adequately prosecute these claims.